SartJ/SEMO_eCTF_Notes/Attack_Reference_Design/README.md

 - Copy the encoded frame and start tracing from `tools\ectf25\tv\run.py`.
 - Navigate to line 130 in `tools\ectf25\utils\decoder.py`.
-Replace the encoded frame in bytes for decoding
+Paste the encoded frame (in bytes) in frame varieble for decoding.

 ```python
 def decode(self, frame: bytes) -> bytes: